Black History Month

 We’re thrilled to welcome you to this year’s campaign, where you’ll have the opportunity to engage with Black culture and heritage, learn about Black History from a variety of perspectives, and celebrate Black Joy across our events, articles, and spotlights!

-Black History Month here at QMSU and the BLSA is brought to you by our Organising Committee, societies, and student groups who have volunteered their time and energy to bring you a great range of events and activities.
+You are invited to join us in exploring this theme through movie screenings, celebrating black owned businesses and so many more events and content.
 We’re committed to shining a light on the diversity of our Black students, so make sure to check out the full programme as well as our Culture List where you can discover a great selection of books, films, TV series, music and more.

 We can’t wait to see you there!